WE MET BEFORE?

 is to understand the basis for these unwise relational

-choices, and that's what this piece attempts to address.
+choices, and that's what this literature attempts to address.

 critical to understand that both narcissistic and borderline personality

-disordered individuals incurred similar types of wounds to their
+disordered individuals incurred very similar types of wounds to

 to be drawn to someone with whom you have things in common, or